 - Schedule professional skincare treatments: IPL and BBL photo laser, chemical peels, microdermabrasion

-The following products are the product combo I used near straight for two years with primary focus being evening out my skin tone and secondary focus retexturizing.
+The following products are the product combo in routine I used near straight for two years with primary focus being evening out my skin tone and secondary focus retexturizing.
 This wasn’t a focus because of sun damage so much as acne scarring, yes – scarring not just marking. **R+F I purchased from a friend and now that she’s no longer selling I’ve swapped out those products.

 - Kate Somerville’s ExfoliKate® Intensive Pore Exfoliating Treatment.
 Nothing really compares to this double-whammy exfoliator although I’m moving on as I’ve used it for 3 years and have others I’m testing in its place.
 Usage: 3x/week in the shower on an already clean face (do not use this to remove makeup).
+Resurfacing contributor.

 - R+F Redefine Daily Cleansing Mask: The clay in this product was key in really soaking up/pulling impurities out of the skin.
 Usage: night, rotated with Reverse face wash and Fresh face wash depending on my skin’s daily need.
+Maintenance.

 - R+F Reverse Deep Exfoliating Wash: I fell in love with the feel of this gentle (once you get used to it) exfoliator.
 It is way less topically abrasive than many hence you can use it on the daily without the need to rotate with other cleansers even though I did.
 Usage: morning in shower or night, rotated with Redefine face wash and Fresh face wash depending on my skin’s daily need.
+Resurfacing contributor.

 - Fresh Soy Makeup Removing Face Wash: This cleanser is so incredibly gentle and doubles as a make-up remover.
 It got rid of any milia I was experiencing at the time.
 Also a great cleanser to use post any professional skin treatment.
 Usage: morning or night, rotated with Reverse face wash and Fresh face wash depending on my skin’s daily need.
+Maintenance.

 - R+F Intensive Brightening Toner (not to be confused with their lightening toner).
 Incredible product that I really did fall in love with once I saw the results.
 Usage: morning and night.
 Currently back to using Dr. Gross peel pads in its place.
+Resurfacing & lightening contributor.

 - Kate Somerville’s ExfoliKate Glow Moisturizer.
 Read why I love this product here and also read about the product I now use that I’ve swapped it out with.
 Usage: morning and sometimes night.
+Resurfacing & lightening contributor.

 - Forget Beauty Harmonized Clarifying Serum.
 This product is truly great for keeping acne in check as well as serving up all the benefits that retinaldehyde, niacinamide, salicylic acid and burdock root provide.
 Usage: nighttime only.
+Maintenance.

 - Forget Beauty Nurtured Replenishing Oil.
 Love this as the final layer before applying moisturizer.
 Also an incredible aid post any professional skin treatment to support the healing process.
 Usage: daily as last step pre-moisturizer and use it every month of the year (minus when in a hot, sunny climate as oil attracts way too much sunlight which will equal a burn).
+Maintenance.

 - Forget Beauty Awakened Hydrating Serum.
 It’s packed with hyaluronic acid, ferulic acid, phloretin and so many other incredible ingredients.
 Usage: this is the first serum I apply each morning.
+Maintenance.

 - Sunday Riley Luna Sleeping Night Oil.
 This product is incredible and it contains one of my all time favorite skincare ingredients: blue tansy.
 Blue tansy is incredible for soothing redness, something that was once an issue for me – I was always flushed.
 Read more here on how I stumbled upon this product and for a product breakdown in greater detail.
 I am in full love with this product and half way through my second bottle.
 A little really does go a long way.
 Usage: nighttime as a standalone product as it is potent and moisturizing enough that nothing else is needed to seal it in post application.
 Ultra soothing, resurfacing, lightening and maintenance.

 - May Lindstrom Skin The Blue Cocoon.
 I’ve been hooked on this product strong since 2014.
 Usage: this is the last product I would usually apply before bed at night post any serum I might be using although I’d often use it on it’s own.
+Ultra soothing, maintenance.

 - Osmosis Pure Medical Skincare’s Calm Level 2.
 This product is great for calming skin and reducing redness.
 Usage: I would normally mix one pump of this with one pump of Forget Beauty’s Empowered Serum and then seal with the Blue Cocoon or my moisturizer.
+Resurfacing and maintenance.

 - Sunscreen: read this post on my sunscreen recco’s.
 Usage: last layer pre-makeup.
+Maintenance.

 Products I’ve since swapped/product’s I’ve more recently incorporated within the past 6 months: